 The perfect, MAKE AHEAD breakfast or brunch casserole!
 Pin this now guys, it’s perfect for the all the holidays!

-Whats to love about this casserole?
-How about sausage, egg, corn tortillas, a bit of chilies, some peppers and of course cheese!
+Sausage, egg, corn tortillas, a bit of chilies, some peppers and of course cheese all spells YUM!
 All soaked overnight in eggs and half and half.
 Everything gets all soft and lovely so when you drag your tired butt out of bed, all you have to do is plop it in the oven, pour yourself a mimosa and amaze your family and guests with what a wonderful cook you are…and so organized!
 ‘Look at her go!
 Isn’t she something?
 I wanna be just like her when I grow up! ‘ This casserole can do all that for you!
 Your welcome. 🙂

-lazy efficient cooks.
 I used store bought canned roasted chilies, opposed to roasting my own….big time saver, and removed a few steps.
 Sometimes Emeril makes everything sooooo complicated!
-The whole thing comes together quickly and will feed a crowd of about 8-10 people.
+This Mexican Breakfast Casserole comes together quickly and will feed a crowd of about 8-10 people.

 A lot of the flavor depends on what kind of sausage you use.
 I used a chicken italian sausage.
 Nice flavor, doesn’t over power the dish but most any kind will work, including chorizo, but chorizo can be a bit fatty, make sure and drain the fat before adding it to the dish.